 The best deals at the Wayfair Memorial Day sale

-The Wayfair Memorial Day clearance sale has officially begun.
-You can save up to 70% off furniture, patio sets, appliances and more.
+The Wayfair Memorial Day clearance sale is on now.
+Right now, when you shop Wayfair, you can save up to 70% off on furniture, patio sets, appliances and more.
 This is the perfect opportunity to revamp your patio or upgrade your kitchen for summer.

 Top products in this article